2025 Missouri Valley Conference baseball tournament

 The 2025 Missouri Valley Conference baseball tournament was held from May 20 through 24 at Duffy Bass Field in Normal, Illinois.
 The top eight regular season finishers of the conference's 10 teams met in the tournament, with the top 4 teams advancing directly to the double-elimination rounds.
+Murray State earned the conference's automatic bid to the 2025 NCAA Division I baseball tournament.

 Seeding and format

 The league's top eight teams were seeded based on conference winning percentage.
 The four lowest seeds participated in a play-in round with the winners advancing to a six-team double-elimination bracket.